Thpwg/AGI-SCI-index/README.md

 All Sierra games are more or less buggy.
 There are no exceptions!<br>
 It may be a simple error in the code that prevents a phrase or action<br> from being displayed, or it may be a serious crash.<br>
-For Talkie games, dubbing is sometimes missing.
+For Talkie games, dubbing is sometimes missing.<br>
 In other words, there's a lot of work to be done.

 ### ThreepW & DoomL on Github.